Recognizing and treating laminitis in horses: Causes, symptoms and stages

 Once laminitis, always laminitis?

 How do I move a horse with laminitis?
-Should my horse with laminitis be moved?

 When can I ride and exercise again after laminitis?